jodaelliott/Quantum-Espresso-Introduction/gettingStartedWithXSpectra.md

      Cross-section successfully written in xanes.dat

+Again, we can move the new <code>xanes.dat</code> file manually and plot a comparison of the two spectra we have computed.

      $ mv xanes.dat xanes_no_corehole_no_occ_states.dat
      $ gnuplot
      gnuplot> plot 'xanes_no_corehole.dat'; replot 'xanes_no_corehole_no_occ_states.dat'

+What should be clear from the plot, is that the occupied states have now been removed from the spectrum and we are left with the theoretical XANES.

+The XANES that we have calculated corresponds to the transition from an atomic core level to an unperturbed empty manifold states.
+In reality, the creation of the excitation will renormalise all of the energy levels of the bands/orbitals resulting in different absorption energies and intensities.

-We can also try to mimic the behaviour of the electronic structure in response to the presence of a hole in the 1s state.
+We can attempt to account for this modification of the electronic structure by including a potential that looks like a hole in the core orbital.
+This is the so-called core-hole approximation.

-For this we use a pseudopotential which has been created with the electronic configuration 1<em>s</em><sup>1</sup>
+For this we use a pseudopotential which has been created with the electronic configuration 1<em>s</em><sup>1</sup>.
+Note that in practice, we should generate these hole containing pseudopotentials ourselves, but this is not always the easiest thing to do.
+Here instead we will make use of the pseudopotential <code>Ch_PBE_TM_2pj.UPF</code> which has a core-hole included.

     $ cat diamondh.scf.in
     &control